kiora22/financial_chatbot/IMPLEMENTATION_STATUS.md

 # Financial Assistant Implementation Status

-## Phase 1 Implementation Summary
+## Phase 2 Implementation Summary

-The first phase of the Financial Assistant project has been implemented, focusing on establishing the core infrastructure, API endpoints, UI, and database schema.
-This document outlines what has been implemented, how it functions, and the next steps for Phase 2.
+The second phase of the Financial Assistant project has been implemented, focusing on building the RAG (Retrieval Augmented Generation) system.
+This document outlines what has been implemented, how it functions, and the next steps for additional features.

 ### What's Been Implemented

-#### Backend (FastAPI)

-1. **API Structure**
-   - Basic endpoints for chat and budget management
-   - Health check and version endpoints
-   - CORS middleware for cross-origin requests
-   - Pydantic models for request/response validation

-2. **Database Schema**
-   - SQLModel-based schema for budget categories, line items, and modifications
-   - Relationships between entities established
-   - Database initialization functionality

-3. **Core Business Logic**
-   - LLM Processor module (placeholder for Phase 2 implementation)
-   - Budget modification engine with validation logic
-   - Response generation templates

-4. **Configuration**
-   - Environment-based configuration using pydantic-settings
-   - Logging configuration with file and console handlers
-   - Separation of dev/prod settings

-#### Frontend (Streamlit)

-1. **User Interface**
-   - Multi-page application with navigation
-   - Chat interface for financial queries
-   - Budget management interface with visualization placeholders
-   - Document upload interface

-2. **Authentication**
-   - Basic password protection (simplified for prototype)
-   - Session state management

-3. **Interaction with Backend**
-   - API connectivity with error handling
-   - Mock responses for Phase 1 demonstration

-#### Infrastructure

-1. **Docker Configuration**
-   - Docker Compose setup with services for:
-     - Frontend (Streamlit)
-     - Backend (FastAPI)
-     - Document Processor (placeholder)
-     - Vector Database (ChromaDB)
-     - Financial Database (SQLite)
-   - Volume mounts for persistent data
-   - Environment variable handling

-2. **Development Tools**
-   - Makefile for common operations
-   - Configuration for testing and debugging
-   - Documentation in README

-### How It Functions

-#### Chat Functionality

-The chat system currently provides a basic echo response for demonstration purposes.
-The frontend sends user messages to the backend, which will later be enhanced with LLM processing and RAG capabilities.
-The UI displays chat history and simulates "thinking" states.

-#### Budget Management

-The budget management interface allows:
-- Viewing budget categories and line items
-- Adding new categories and line items (simulated in Phase 1)
-- Modifying existing budgets with justifications
-- Viewing modification history

-The backend maintains a structured data model for financial data, with separation between categories, line items, and modification records.

-#### Document Upload

-The document upload interface provides a simulated experience of uploading and processing financial documents.
-In Phase 2, this will be connected to the RAG system for extracting and embedding information.

-### What's Next (Phase 2)

-The following components should be implemented in Phase 2:

-#### RAG System Implementation
+#### RAG System

 1. **Vector Database Integration**
-   - Connect ChromaDB properly
+   - ChromaDB connection with error handling and retry logic
-   - Create embedding generation pipeline
+   - Embedding generation using OpenAI's embeddings API (with fallback to default embeddings)
-   - Implement similarity search functionality
+   - Similarity search functionality with configurable parameters
+   - Test endpoints to verify vector store functionality

 2. **Document Processing**
-   - Implement the document processor service
+   - Document processor service implementation with file system watching
-   - Add parsers for different file formats (PDF, DOCX, XLSX, CSV, TXT)
+   - Parsers for different file formats:
-   - Create the file system watcher for automatic ingestion
-   - Chunk, embed, and store document content
+     - Plain text (.txt)
+     - PDF documents (.pdf)
+     - Microsoft Word documents (.docx)
+     - Microsoft Excel spreadsheets (.xlsx, .xls)
+     - CSV files (.csv)
+   - Automatic document ingestion from watch folder
+   - Document chunking with intelligent boundary detection
+   - Metadata extraction for improved context retrieval

 3. **Context Retrieval Logic**
-   - Implement retrieval logic for finding relevant information
+   - Implementation of retrieval logic for finding relevant information
-   - Add relevance scoring and filtering
+   - Relevance scoring based on vector similarity
+   - Integration with chat system for context-aware responses
+   - Fallback to mock data when no relevant information is found

+#### Frontend Enhancements

+1. **RAG Integration in Chat Interface**
+   - Option to enable/disable RAG functionality
-   - Connect retrieved context to LLM processing
+   - Display of retrieved context sources in sidebar
+   - Support for API-based chat interaction with RAG
+   - Testing functionality for RAG system

+### How It Functions

+#### Document Processing Workflow

+1. **Document Ingestion**
+   - Documents can be placed in the `data/document_drop` folder
+   - The document processor watches this folder and processes new or modified files
+   - Documents are parsed based on their file type
+   - Text is extracted and cleaned

+2. **Chunking and Embedding**
+   - Extracted text is split into manageable chunks with intelligent boundaries
+   - Each chunk is embedded using OpenAI's embedding model (or default as fallback)
+   - Chunk metadata (source, file type, dates, etc.) is captured
+   - Chunks and metadata are stored in ChromaDB

+3. **Retrieval Process**
+   - When a user asks a question, the query is embedded
+   - Similar chunks are retrieved from ChromaDB based on vector similarity
+   - Results are filtered by relevance threshold
+   - Retrieved context is formatted and included with the response

+#### Testing Functionality

+The system includes a dedicated test endpoint to verify the RAG functionality:
+- Tests the embedding function
+- Tests the ChromaDB connection
+- Tests the retrieval functionality
+- Provides detailed diagnostic information

+### What's Next (Further Phases)

+The following components should be implemented in subsequent phases:

 #### LLM Integration